 Creating the Healthiest Nation: Environmental Justice for All (PDF) defines such important terms as 'fair treatment' and 'environmental racism' and gives recommendations for advancing environmental justice.
 Among the key findings highlighted in the fact sheet: race is the strongest indicator for the placement of toxic facilities in the United States.

 Creating the Healthiest Nation: Health and Educational Equity (PDF) gives a snapshot of which students are most at risk for not graduating from high school.
 The fact sheet tells us how to advance health and educational equity through such efforts as offering group therapy, giving students access to washers and dryers and making sure school staff have ongoing opportunities for culturally informed professional development.

 Inequities are created when barriers prevent individuals and communities from accessing these conditions and reaching their full potential.
 Inequities differ from health disparities, which are differences in health status between people related to social or demographic factors such as race, gender, income or geographic region.
 Health disparities are one way we can measure our progress toward achieving health equity.

-Better Health Through Equity: Case Studies in Reframing Public Health Work (2015)" (PDF) highlights state and local efforts from health agencies and one Tribal Nation across Colorado, Oregon, Texas, Virginia and Wisconsin to address the root causes of health inequities.
-Those root causes include racism and unequal distribution and access to resources such as a living wage, health care and quality education and housing.
-The report features the stories of the health agencies as they shifted their thinking and their work from focusing on health disparities to advancing health equity.
+Better Health Through Equity: Case Studies in Reframing Public Health Work (PDF) highlights state and local efforts from health agencies and one Tribal Nation across Colorado, Oregon, Texas, Virginia and Wisconsin to address the root causes of health inequities.

 Read APHA Executive Director Georges Benjamin's thoughts on health equity ("It is simply impossible to talk about the roles that racism and discrimination play in the health of our communities without taking a hard look inward...")